metio/terraform-provider-k8s/docs/data-sources/networking_k8s_io_ingress_class_v1_manifest.md

 Required:

-- `kind` (String) Kind is the type of resource being referenced.
+- `kind` (String) kind is the type of resource being referenced.
-- `name` (String) Name is the name of resource being referenced.
+- `name` (String) name is the name of resource being referenced.

 Optional:

-- `api_group` (String) APIGroup is the group for the resource being referenced.
+- `api_group` (String) apiGroup is the group for the resource being referenced.
 If APIGroup is not specified, the specified Kind must be in the core API group.
 For any other third-party types, APIGroup is required.
-- `namespace` (String) Namespace is the namespace of the resource being referenced.
+- `namespace` (String) namespace is the namespace of the resource being referenced.
 This field is required when scope is set to 'Namespace' and must be unset when scope is set to 'Cluster'.
-- `scope` (String) Scope represents if this refers to a cluster or namespace scoped resource.
+- `scope` (String) scope represents if this refers to a cluster or namespace scoped resource.
 This may be set to 'Cluster' (default) or 'Namespace'.